-Let’s look the 6 driving forces of Halal Industry that have significantly shaped the world today.
+Let’s look at the 6 driving forces of the Halal Industry that have significantly shaped the world today.

 1. Sizeable and growing Muslim population

 Over the years the demographics of Muslim consumer have drastically shifted from the low to middle-class population across the world, including Western nations such as the USA and France.